-- The practice had a mission statement which was displayed in the waiting areas and staff knew and understood the values. - The practice had a robust strategy and supporting business plans which reflected the vision and values and were regularly monitored.
+- The practice's mission statement was to work in a responsive, supportive and courteous manner in a spirit of co-operation with patients and embed the ethos of 'Every Child Matters' within the practice.
+The practice aimed to treat all patients by striving continually to provide the best possible healthcare services. - The practice had a robust strategy and supporting business plans which reflected the vision and values and were regularly monitored.